Performance Breakdown

 The Shark Vertex Pro Powered Lift-Away picked up a decent 97.4%, but it’s a few percentage points lower than the Vertex Pro cordless.

-I wouldn’t recommend this if you’re thinking of cleaning sand (i.e., live near a beach).
+I wouldn’t recommend this if you’re considering cleaning sand (i.e., living near a beach).

 Edge Cleaning